Props-Labs/props-fuels/apps/docs/editions/index.md

 ## Listing Editions

-To list editions, you need to use the `list` method of the `edition` object in the `Octane` SDK.
+To list editions, you need to use the `list` method of the `edition` object in the `PropsSDK` SDK.
 Below is a guide on how to list editions.

 ```javascript
 const editions: Edition[] = await propsClient.editions.list();